 While mark-to-market payments are made only at the end of each business day, CFD values are in fact recalculated continuously.
 Accordingly, you should ensure that sufficient funds are available to cover such payments at all times.

-What happens if my margin account has insufficient funds to meet margin requirements or mark-to-market payments?
+What happens if my margin account has insufficient funds?

 In general, if you transfer funds using internet banking where your account is not a Nedbank account prior to 15:00 on a business day, the transferred funds should clear on the same day.
 Any other settlement mechanisms into your margin account are likely to result in a delay in the clearing of those funds for approximately 1 to 2 business days.